Prize: $1000 cash prize and twenty-five copies

 Manuscripts are judged anonymously.
 Codhill Press will consider all finalists for publication.

-Electronic submissions for 2019 now open.
+Electronic submissions for 2019 are now closed.
+Stay tuned for upcoming deadlines.

 Ground mail submissions now open.